Projects & Interests

 Whether working in The Marketplace as a Villager, supporting the Resistance as a Sympathizer, guiding Force-sensitive builders as a Gatherer, or visiting as a Traveler, there is always something to keep me busy!

-Through the Disney Play! app and its immersive Datapad function, I have earned credits and a reputation while flying the Millennium Falcon around the galaxy.
+Through the Disney Play! app and its immersive Datapad function, I have earned credits for helping the Resistance fight the First Order.
+I have also acquired a reputation for taking risks while flying the Millennium Falcon across the galaxy.

 Writing Reports, Essays, Books, and Stories